Sapphire Coast Beaches

 The delightful village of Tathra is part of Australia’s Oyster Coast.
 Unwind on gorgeous Tathra Beach, go for a snorkel at Kianinny Bay where you might see stingrays, or take a short drive south to Merimbula, which is necklaced by five pretty beaches.
 Merimbula’s Bar Beach is always beautiful and the little kiosk is a gem.

 Pambula Beach, near the historic village of Pambula, has a fine sandy shore with rolling waves and azure seas.
 On the southern side of Pambula River is pretty Severs Beach, surrounded by national park.
 Barmouth Beach is at the river mouth.
 Families will love the charming Aslings Beach in Eden, as well as the beach at Boydtown and at Bittangabee Bay, at Green Cape south of Eden.

 When away from the bustling city beaches, consider learning to surf or stand-up paddleboard on the Sapphire Coast.
-You can take a surf or kayak lesson with Coastlife Adventures and try stand-up paddleboarding with Merimbula Stand Up Paddle Lessons & Tours while listening to the waves hitting the shore.
+You can take a surf or kayak lesson with Coastlife Adventures or try stand-up paddleboarding.
 Keen snorkellers and divers can discover the coastal marine life while on an underwater adventure on the Sapphire Coast.
 Under the Tathra Wharf is a great spot.

 Many beaches are regularly patrolled by lifesavers, but always check the Beachsafe website for daily updates and information.